sfepy/sfepy/doc/users_guide.rst

 The following solvers are available:

-- 'nls.newton': Newton solver with backtracking line-search - this is the default solver, that is used for almost all examples.
+- ``'nls.newton'``: Newton solver with backtracking line-search - this is the default solver, that is used for almost all examples.
-- 'nls.oseen': Oseen problem solver tailored for stabilized Navier-Stokes equations (see :ref:`navier_stokes-stabilized_navier_stokes`).
+- ``'nls.oseen'``: Oseen problem solver tailored for stabilized Navier-Stokes equations (see :ref:`navier_stokes-stabilized_navier_stokes`).
-- 'nls.scipy_broyden_like': interface to Broyden and Anderson solvers from scipy.optimize.
+- ``'nls.scipy_broyden_like'``: interface to Broyden and Anderson solvers from scipy.optimize.
-- 'nls.semismooth_newton': Semismooth Newton method for contact/friction
+- ``'nls.semismooth_newton'``: Semismooth Newton method for contact/friction
   problems.
-- 'nls.petsc': Interface to PETSc SNES (Scalable Nonlinear Equations Solvers) supporting parallel use.
+- ``'nls.petsc'``: Interface to PETSc SNES (Scalable Nonlinear Equations Solvers) supporting parallel use.

+See :mod:`sfepy.solvers.nls`, :mod:`sfepy.solvers.oseen` and
+:mod:`sfepy.solvers.semismooth_newton` for all available nonlinear solvers and their options.

 Linear Solvers
 ^^^^^^^^^^^^^^

 A good linear solver is key to solving efficiently stationary as well as transient PDEs with implicit time-stepping.
-The following solvers are
+The following solvers are the most commonly used in our examples:
-available:

-- 'ls.scipy_direct': direct solver from SciPy - this is the default solver for all examples.
+- ``'ls.scipy_direct'``: direct solver from SciPy - this is the default solver for all examples.
 It is strongly recommended to install umfpack and its SciPy wrappers to get good performance.
-- 'ls.scipy_iterative': Interface to SciPy iterative solvers.
+- ``'ls.scipy_iterative'``: Interface to SciPy iterative solvers.
-- 'ls.pyamg': Interface to PyAMG solvers, see `PyAMG Wiki`_.
-- 'ls.petsc': Interface to Krylov subspace solvers of PETSc supporting parallel use.
+- ``'ls.petsc'``: Interface to Krylov subspace solvers of PETSc supporting parallel use.
 See `PETSc Users Manual`_, Chapter 4, for more details about available Krylov methods and preconditioners.
 See also the main `PETSc Documentation`_ page.
-- 'ls.schur_complement': Schur complement problem solver.
+- ``'ls.schur_complement'``: Schur complement problem solver.
+- ``'ls.pyamg'``: Interface to PyAMG solvers, see `PyAMG Wiki`_.

+See :mod:`sfepy.solvers.ls` for all available linear solvers and their options.

 .. _solving_problems_in_parallel:

 Solving Problems in Parallel
 ----------------------------

-The PETSc-based nonlinear equations solver 'nls.petsc' and linear system solver 'ls.petsc' can be used for parallel computations, together with the modules in :ref:`sfepy_parallel_package`.
+The PETSc-based nonlinear equations solver ``'nls.petsc'`` and linear system solver ``'ls.petsc'`` can be used for parallel computations, together with the modules in :ref:`sfepy_parallel_package`.
 This feature is **very preliminary**, and can be used only with the commands for interactive use - problem description files are not supported (yet).
 The key module is :mod:`sfepy.parallel.parallel` that takes care of the domain and field DOFs distribution among parallel tasks, as well as parallel assembling to PETSc vectors and matrices.

 Current Implementation Drawbacks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^